Popcorn husk catches in teeth and firefighter needs heart surgery

 English firefighter Adam Martin, 41, ended up in the hospital and needed heart surgery after a popcorn cone got stuck in his tooth.
 The case took place in Cornwall, UK.

-to the local newspaper Cornwall Live, the firefighter said he was bothered with the corn stuck in the tooth.
+For the local Cornwall Live newspaper, the firefighter said he was bothered by the corn stuck in the tooth.
 Trying to get rid of the annoyance, he poked his gums with a pen cap, a piece of wire, and a nail.

 With the corn no longer stuck in his gums, Adam began to experience severe pain, showing flu symptoms such as sweating, fatigue and headaches.
 With no indication of the reason for the symptoms, the firefighter went to the hospital.